togrupe/dlive-midi-tools/README.md

 2. Select the columns you want to write,

+3. If you want to create a Reaper Template session, set the corresponding tick.

-3. then click the button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
+4. click the button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.

-4. If something goes wrong, please check the console.
+5. If something goes wrong, please check the console.

 If you find any issues, please let me know.